 Gregor (the hostage) doesn't do so badly himself: saying, "No, he's bluffing.
 Watch!" and then walking right up to the muzzle of a plasma cannon held by one of Miles's people, allowing Miles to slam the blast doors behind him.

 In The Warrior's Apprentice Miles takes control of a mercenary fleet on the pretext that he is part of a super secret elite mercenary outfit.
 Specifically, he captures a small vessel and offers the crew membership in his fictional mercenary outfit.
 He then uses that vessel as additional proof of the existence of said mercenary outfit.
 Before long, he's created a super secret elite mercenary outfit, composed entirely of people thinking they were joining an existing super secret mercenary outfit.

-Also when Miles wears his Cetagandan Order of Merit to ask the Emperor of Barrayar for a favor.
-(Worth noting that the Barrayarn Empire has been at war with the Cetagandans three times by this point, has come close a fourth (in the Hegen Hub) and has actively worked against them in their conquest of another planet (the Dagoola IV operation).
+In Memory, Miles dons all his medals before going to ask the Emperor of Barrayar for a favor — including his Cetagandan Order of Merit.
+The Barrayaran Empire has been at war with the Cetagandans three times by this point, has come close to a fourth (in the Hegen Hub) and has actively worked against them in their conquest of another planet (the Dagoola IV operation).
+Emperor Gregor's reaction?
+"Good god, Miles.
+I've never before seen you come the Vor Lord with intent."

-In Brothers In Arms Miles also gets his real clone brother Mark, to pretend to be a different fake clone brother to fool some Cetagandans
+In Brothers in Arms Miles also gets his real clone brother Mark to pretend to be a different, non-existent, clone brother to fool some Cetagandans.

 Roald Dahl's Matilda explicitly states that the monstrous headmistress Agatha Trunchbull would not get away with being cruel and abusive anywhere else, but she gets away with using a girl for human hammer throwing, flinging kids out of windows and locking them in a torture device because no parent would believe a child trying to tell on her.
 Dahl knew his stuff—his intended audience (elementary-school kids) were perfectly capable of buying that explanation.
 This It is Truth in Television.
 The Trunchbull was based on Dahl's personal abuse in the British school system.
 A full account can be read in "Boy"—St. Peter's was not a happy place and the matron was an inventive taskmaster.